csharp-interfaces

 What are and how to use interfaces in C#

-An interface in C# is a collection of definitions that a class or a structure can implement (such as methods, properties, events, or indexers).
+An interface is essentially a collection of definitions that a class or a structure can implement (such as methods, properties, events, or indexers).

 Unlike classes, interfaces do not contain method implementations, they only define the members that must be implemented by the classes or structures that implement them.

-Interfaces are fundamental in object-oriented programming because they allow defining functionalities and behaviors that can be implemented by different classes, and they promote maintainability and code reuse.
+Interfaces are fundamental in object-oriented programming because they allow you to define functionalities and behaviors that can be implemented by different classes, and they promote code maintainability and reusability.

 Interfaces in C#